Stefan-van-de-Vooren/dynamo-nx-workspace/choices.md

 ## extends NX schematics
 - find out if we want to add schematics to NX, or create our own schematics folder

+## testing schematics
+- We've created a npm script `test-schematics` which uses `jest` to test schematics (`jasmine` would also work, but this is aligned with the testing decissions taken by darwin/edison).
+It will execute all the spec files under `/tools/schematics/**`

+    npm run test-schematics